stevewoolley/pi-fleet/README.md

         1. Enable internet on Pi Zero by starting Internet Sharing on Mac and setting **To computers using** to the **RNDIS** entry.

         1. This will probably break your current ssh connection into Pi.
-However, within a few seconds, the Pi shopuld reset interface with new IP address and be internet aware.
+However, within a few seconds, the Pi should reset network interface with new IP address and be internet aware.

     - For Pies with built-in ethernet adapters (everybody else)
         1. Insert SD card into new Pi, connect live ethernet cable (from local network), and power up the Pi